justinmeiners/justinmeiners.github.io/quake-entities/README.md

 In this article I want to provide a brief overview of the Quake entity system and its design (for Quake generally, not just Quake 1).
 Of particular interest to me is it's similarity to the UNIX philosophy.
-Both designs can be summarized as a kind of monostic, with one basic concept and a language (the shell) for combining simple behaviors in emergent ways.
+Both designs can be summarized as having one primary substance (a unifying concept) and a language (the shell) for combining simple behaviors in emergent ways.

 [source-engine]: https://developer.valvesoftware.com/wiki/SDK_Docs
 [quake-3-networking]: https://fabiensanglard.net/quake3/network.php